ryanisaacg/arcade-engine/README.md

 	- A TileMap to store static physical entities
 	- A World to combine the QuadTree and TileMap and make geometric queries to both
 	- Object groups that govern which objects interact
+	- A Level object which manages loading and storing a game state
 	- A Game to combine Levels, a World, and a Window
 - Graphics
 	- Use SDL2's Renderer API for hardware-accelerated graphics